 Cloud Infrastructure for Reliable Live Streaming

-Streamrun operates as a cloud-based streaming layer between your encoding devices and destinations, handling processing, routing, failover, and delivery for continuous broadcast operations.
+Streamrun operates as a cloud-based streaming layer between your encoding devices and destinations, handling processing, routing, failover, and delivery for continuous broadcasts.

 Your Encoder